mrunallll/news-posts-data-analysis/README.md

 2. From (1) we can say that the value '#users that view `i+1`th post' is dependent on views of `ith` post.
 Thus, the hourly views of Post Ids P1, P2, P3, P4, P5, P6 are partially in sync.
 3. [Not really an assumption, a statement rather] Since the original data has only 48 entries for over 6 post IDs, and is faulty at places, any manipulation/change done to improve size & accessibility does not deter the quality of data, if anything it only enhances its quality.

-This is how data looks like now
+This is how the cleaned data looks like now  →
 ![image](https://user-images.githubusercontent.com/69042198/126689468-14fc8170-3b6a-4313-a40d-8e43d167a3c5.png)

+## **Note** - You can find the cleaned version of the data, ready to use [here](https://github.com/mrunallll/news-posts-views-analysis/blob/main/final_clean.xlsx)

 ## B - Data Visualization & Insights

 Let us take a look at some of our graphs now and answer some questions.
 The first question that one might ask is this -

-Q-What does the distribution of the posts looks like?
+Q-What does the distribution of the posts actually look like?

 For Post 1, we can see that this is how the graph turns out, and there are highs and lows for batch of hours.